On this page

 With increasing rates of obesity and the subsequent rise of associated poor health outcomes, including type 2 diabetes and heart disease, it is important that organisations support their staff by providing environments that support and promote good health.

-The Healthy Food and Drink Policy for Organisations
+The National Food and Drink Policy

-Workplaces and organisations are encouraged to adopt and implement the Healthy Food and Drink Policy for Organisations.
-This policy will help organisations to provide an environment that consistently offers and promotes healthy food and drink options.
-The policy includes the following principles and is consistent with the Ministry’s Eating and Activity Guidelines.
+This policy will help organisations to provide an environment that consistently offers and promotes healthier food and drink options.
+The policy is consistent with the Eating and Activity Guidelines.

-Healthy Food and Drink Policy principles
+Healthy food and drink principles

 This means: